 Most people have an understanding of what the evening fast accomplishes.
 To see the body’s release of fats in action, some people like to test their urine for ketosis – the state when your body has an exceptionally high fat-burning rate.
 This is enormous when it comes to metabolism and disease prevention – but there may be much more to intermittent fasting than we first realized.

-Better Immune and Inflammatory Responses are Benefits of Intermittent Fasting
+Better Immune & Inflammatory Responses

 The immune system is complex, and it’s always walking the line between incredible advantages to the body and incredible damage.
 The immune system is what keeps us from yielding to the onslaught of pathogens around and on us daily, but it can also turn on us at any moment and attack itself or harmless substances.